-3 LEAP Call Options Pros
+3 LEAPS Call Options Pros

-LEAP call options are an excellent entry point for new option investors.
-Here are 3 reasons buying LEAPS can beat buying stocks.

-If you’re familiar with stock trading but are new to options, LEAPS (Long-term equity anticipation securities) can be an excellent entry point.
-LEAP call options have a longer time horizon than traditional option contracts and are typically less volatile than other options (but are comparable in volatility to the underlying stock).
+If you’re familiar with stock trading but are new to options, LEAPS (long-term equity anticipation securities) can be an excellent entry point.
+LEAPS call options have a longer time horizon than traditional option contracts and are typically less volatile than other options (but are comparable in volatility to the underlying stock).

 There are a handful of reasons that you may want to trade LEAPS instead of the underlying security, most notably because you can leverage your investment by controlling more shares at a lower cost.
 To help you better understand LEAPS investing, here are three benefits of entering the world of LEAPS.